Kelly Dinardo, WI

 Critically Acclaimed Writer

 Kelly keeps expecting to be told to get a “real” job.
-In the meantime, she’ll be travelling the world, sampling cocktails, and experimenting with skiing uphill, falconry and race car driving.
-As a freelance journalist, she has written for a variety of publications, including The New York Times, National Geographic Traveler, The Oprah Magazine, Glamour, Shape, and others.
+In the meantime, she’ll travel the world, sample cocktails, and experiment with skiing uphill, falconry, and race car driving.
+As a freelance journalist, she has done all of this for a variety of publications including The New York Times, National Geographic Traveler, O: The Oprah Magazine, Glamour, Shape, and others.
 She is also the author of Gilded Lili: Lili St. Cyr and the Striptease Mystique, which earned a starred review from Publishers Weekly.
-In addition to her career as a writer, she has been teaching yoga for more than ten years and owns Past Tense yoga studio in Washington D.C.
+In addition to her career as a writer, she has been teaching yoga for more than ten years and owns Past Tense yoga studio in Washington, DC.

 As a Story Terrace writer, Kelly interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 Beads of sweat trickled down my back, forming an icy pool where my thermal top had ridden up.
 My heart, drumming a furious, hard-rock beat, accompanied the loud gasping of my breath.
 Reaching forward with one arm, I stabbed my pole into the snow-covered ground, slid the opposite leg forward and continued to ski up the mountain.

 Known as ski mountaineering, Alpine touring, or skinning, I was skiing much as you would have before the invention of chairlifts.
 An enthusiastic downhill skier, I spotted my first skinners battling uphill a year before my own huffing-and-puffing attempt.
 From the comfort of a gondola, I would pull up my neck warmer or yank on my mittens and study a man dripping with sweat or a woman in just short sleeves, working his or her way up the slopes of the Swiss Alps below.